Philip J. Purcell

-Philip J. Purcell (born 1943) is an American businessman.
+Philip J. Purcell (born September 5, 1943) is an American businessman.
 Purcell is a former chairman and CEO of Morgan Stanley, where he worked in the late 1990s and 2000s.
 He was previously chairman and CEO of Dean Witter, Discover and managed the firm under its ownership by Sears, Roebuck & Co.
 He subsequently became head of Continental Investors, a private equity firm that invests in Internet-enabled financial services and consumer companies.

 Early life and education

-Phil Purcell was born and raised in Salt Lake City, Utah, where he graduated from Judge Memorial, a Catholic parochial high school.
+Phil Purcell was born and raised in Salt Lake City, Utah, where he graduated from Judge Memorial Catholic High School.
 During the school year, he worked selling magazine subscriptions and pressing clothes at a drycleaner; during summers he worked road construction and at the national parks in southern Utah.
 He was a center on the basketball team and starting tackle on the state championship football team.

-Purcell won a scholarship to the College of the Holy Cross in Worcester, Massachusetts, then transferred to Notre Dame in South Bend, Indiana after his freshman year.
-He won fellowships to the University of Chicago's Booth School of Business, then to the London School of Economics, paying his own way through graduate school with the fellowships and his own earnings and savings.
-In October 2006, Purcell contributed $12.5 million for the renovation of Notre Dame basketball arena, which was renamed "Purcell Pavilion" in his honor.
+Purcell won a scholarship to the College of the Holy Cross in Worcester, Massachusetts.
+After his freshman year, he transferred to the University of Notre Dame in Notre Dame, Indiana, where he earned a Bachelor of Business Administration.
+He won fellowships to the University of Chicago's Booth School of Business, then to the London School of Economics.
+In October 2006, Purcell contributed $12.5 million for the renovation of Notre Dame’s basketball arena, which was renamed "Purcell Pavilion" in his honor.